 Features

-There is a lot to discover when it comes to the Denon Prime 4 so let’s get into the nitty-gritty.
+There is a lot to discover when it comes to the Denon Prime 4 Plus with some notable updates on the original Prime 4 so let’s not waste any more time and dive into the nitty-gritty.

 Mixer Section